 Students will complete a written self-evaluation for each set of shifts.
-The self-evaluation is shared with the preceptor and then sent to the BCIT instructor.
+The self-evaluation is shared with the preceptor.
 Preceptors read and often add comments to the self-evaluation.
 The instructor reads the notes and will call the student to clarify, suggest, encourage and support the student in achieving the course outcomes.